-In a recent Annual Planning session, one of our clients asked us to help them review and renew their Winning Moves.
+In a recent Annual Planning session, one of our clients asked us to help them review and renew their Winning Moves, the 3 year strategic growth initiatives to help you double you revenue.
 They wanted to make sure that their growth strategies were still powerful enough to drive growth over the next 3 years.
 We highly recommend reviewing your Winning Move strategies every year.

 It is best to only have a few Winning Moves.
 Otherwise, the team might be spread too thin as resources get allocated across too many initiatives, causing teams to inadvertently compete for some of the same resources.
 Competition for internal resources often causes negative stress and reduces team productivity, even to the extent of building silos.